Mackenzie McDonald

 Michael Mackenzie Lowe McDonald (born April 16, 1995) is an American professional tennis player.
-He has a career-high singles ranking of world No. 37, achieved on October 16, 2023 and a doubles ranking of No. 49, achieved on October 2, 2023.
+He has a career-high ATP singles ranking of world No. 37 achieved on October 16, 2023 and a doubles ranking of No. 49, reached on October 2, 2023.

 McDonald won the 2016 NCAA Division I Tennis Championships in both singles and doubles.

-Junior career
+Junior tennis

 McDonald was a semifinalist in the boys' singles of the 2012 Australian Open.

 In 2012, he reached a career high ranking in the ITF World Tour Junior Rankings of number 12 and won the 18s singles title at the 2012 Easter Bowl.
 While still a junior, he won the men's singles title at the amateur Ojai Tennis Tournament in 2013, and also qualified for the 2013 Cincinnati Masters at age 18 by defeating top 100 players Nicolas Mahut and Steve Johnson.
 However, he lost in the first round of the main draw to fellow qualifier David Goffin.

-College career
+College

 2014

 McDonald was listed as the No. 1 player coming into college according to the ITA.
 As a freshman at UCLA, he was named a Singles All-American and the Pac-12 Freshman of the Year.
 McDonald was also a quarterfinalist at the NCAA singles championship while compiling a 33–9 record during the season, including an 18–4 record in dual matches.

-2015
+2015–16

-At the 2015 NCAA Division I Men's Tennis Championship, he defeated top-ranked Axel Alvarez of Oklahoma during team competition.
+At the 2015 NCAA Division I Men's Tennis Championship, McDonald defeated top-ranked Axel Alvarez of Oklahoma during team competition.
 He played #1 singles and doubles for the UCLA Bruins for most of the season.

-2016

-During the 2016 season, he helped his Bruins to the quarterfinals of the Division I Tennis Team Championship.
+During the 2016 season, McDonald helped his Bruins to the quarterfinals of the Division I Tennis Team Championship.
 Then on Memorial Day, May 30, McDonald defeated the No. 1 ranked Mikael Torpegaard of Ohio State University for the singles championship at the Michael D. Case Tennis Center, in Tulsa, Oklahoma.
 He became the 12th UCLA Bruins player to win the singles title.
 McDonald also teamed with Martin Redlicki to play for the doubles championship.
 They defeated the team of Arthur Rinderknech and Jackson Withrow from Texas A&M to win the doubles individual championship.
 In doing so, McDonald became the first college player to win both the national singles and doubles titles since Matías Boeker of the University of Georgia in 2001.
 After the NCAA tournament, on June 16, 2016, he announced that he would not return to UCLA for his senior year, but turn professional.